Europeana Open Culture App’s Images of the Past

 Old photographs can also provide valuable evidence about the political and economic climate and of aspects of everyday life during a particular historical period.
 Not only can you find out who were the heroes of the day but you can also discover, for instance, the respective trends in fashion, make-up and hair styling.

-Take a look at some examples below.
 If you would like to explore more, download the Europeana Open Culture app and browse the ‘Images of the Past’ theme.
 It gives you access to over 200,000 old photographs and prints kindly provided by the National Library of Poland, Fondo Fotográfico de la Universidad de Navarra and Biblioteca Valenciana Digital.
 All images are in the Public Domain so you can use then freely in your own projects.
 Enjoy travelling back in time!